-Tax year (enter 2019 or later).
+- Tax year (enter 2022 or later).
 Although you could change it for California tax planning, we recommend that you do not change this entry, which is translated from the federal Control Form, because the California return is so closely tied to the federal return of the same tax year that the result could be unrealistic.
 Instead, if you want to perform California tax planning we recommend that you first perform tax planning with the federal return, with the tax year changed on the federal Control Form.
-Then, once the federal return is complete for tax planning, translate the return into a California return and perform California tax planning using the newly translated return.

-Monetary amounts rounded to nearest \$? (auto-calc) For a California return, this entry is always Yes.
+Then, once the federal return is complete for tax planning, translate the return into a California return and perform California tax planning using the newly translated return. - Monetary amounts rounded to nearest \$? (auto-calc) For a California return, this entry is always Yes.
 Furthermore, you cannot override this entry because the FTB requires that all dollar amounts be rounded to the nearest dollar for BOTH paper and e-file reurns.
-In fact, most FTB-printed forms have their pennies columns pre-printed with OO.

-Block auto-creation of forms.
-Like the Form 1040 software, you can block the automatic creation of select forms for special circumstances, but we strongly recommend against it.
-However, if you want the FTB to figure any underpayment penalty for you and send you a bill, you can logically answer Yes to "Block Form 5805 auto-creation?" and the penalty will not be computed by the software.
-Also like the Form 1040 software, certain other forms are unconditionally created when they are needed to ensure a valid return (Schedules CA, D, D-1, and page 2 of Schedule P), because they hold results from other forms that are not ot herwise reflected on Form 540 or Schedule CA.
+In fact, most FTB-printed forms have their pennies columns pre-printed with 00. - Auto-creation of forms.
+Like the Form 1040 software, you can block the automatic creation of select forms for special circumstances.
+For the Form 540 software, you can block the auto-creation of only 3 forms, as described on the next page.
+All other auto-created forms are unconditionally created when they are needed to ensure a valid return (Schedules CA, D, D-1, and page 2 of P, and Forms 3514, 3596, and 3801), because they hold results that are not otherwise reflected on Form 540 or are mandatory for paid preparers.
+(Only Form 3596 is mandatory for paid preparers, and it is never auto-created if you answer Yes to "Omit paid preparer information?" at the end of this Control Form.)